Suggested links

 Get Help for Meth Mouth

 If you or a loved one is suffering from meth mouth due to substance abuse, treatment options are available for you.
-Entering rehab for meth addiction is one of the first necessary steps you can take.
+Entering rehab for meth addiction is one of the first important steps you can take.

 You can find a local recovery center or addiction treatment provider by contacting SAMHSA’s helpline at 1-877-726-4727 or through their online treatment locator.

-FAQs on Meth Mouth
+FAQs About Meth Mouth

-How does meth affect your mouth?
+How does crystal meth affect your mouth?

 Meth affects oral health by causing extreme dry mouth, teeth grinding, psychological issues that lead to prolonged poor oral hygiene, and cravings for sugary drinks like soda.